 Data Capture Automation means that document import, processing, validation, and export happen seamlessly without waiting for human review in most cases.

 This represents the most advanced stage of a Cognitive Data Capture process implementation.
 Consider this: you import a document to Rossum.
 Right away, Rossum's AI will process the document.
-Once done, Rossum will decide whether the extracted data is good to automatically send to the downstream system, or if it needs a human to review and confirm its results.
+Once done, Rossum will decide whether the extracted data is good to send to the downstream system automatically or if it needs a human to review and confirm its results.

 To make this happen, Rossum offers automation on two levels:

 - Per-field automation allows operators to validate only a subset of fields, while fields that were confirmed automatically need not be revisited by a human.
-This is represented by the eye symbol next to a field (or the absence of thereof); while the TAB key moves field by field, the ENTER key skips only between fields that require per-field automation.
+The automatically validated fields have a grey tick next to a field (or absence thereof).
+The TAB key moves field by field, and the ENTER key skips only between fields that require per-field automation.
 A basic level of per-field automation is active by default, while additional implementation can expand on this.

-- Whole-document automation allows operators to entirely skip the manual validation phase for an entire document.
+- Whole-document automation allows operators to skip the manual validation phase for an entire document entirely.
 The basic idea is that a document is automated if all its captured fields are automated.
 The detailed mechanism depends on the configuration of a particular queue.
 Rossum currently offers two types of whole-document automation: Confident and Always automation.

-While whole-document automation is ultimately desirable, achieving it is typically a gradual (and often long-term) process, and intermediate phases can already bring a lot of value in terms of overall effort reduction when compared to manual data entry.
+While whole-document automation (Confident or Always) is ultimately desirable, achieving it is typically a gradual long-term process, and intermediate phases can already bring a lot of value in terms of overall effort reduction when compared to manual data entry.

-If the out-of-the-box accuracy of the system is sufficient, automation rollout is fairly straightforward in terms of automating all documents by default (and potentially setting up exception checks to keep specific cases for human review).
+Suppose the out-of-the-box accuracy of the system is sufficient.
+In that case, automation rollout is fairly straightforward in terms of automating all documents by default (and potentially setting up exception checks to keep specific cases for human review).

-However, even if the general AI accuracy is lower than needed, Rossum can be configured to automate only a subset of documents that matches a sufficiently higher level of accuracy.
-Determining the sufficient level of accuracy to automate a document is based on AI output, the platform's built-in features, and custom rules defined in your integration.
+However, even if the general AI accuracy is lower than needed, Rossum can be configured to automate a subset of documents that matches a sufficiently higher level of accuracy.
+Determining a sufficient level of accuracy to automate a document is based on AI output, the platform's built-in checks, historical values, and custom rules defined in your integration.

 - Extraction confidence scores

 As a final step of the automation pipeline, you can customize the automation behavior to your needs.
 Our built-in checks are naturally limited to a small number of generalizable rules.
-You can build your own business-specific validation checks to augment the automation logic.
+To augment the automation logic, you can build your own business-specific validation checks.
 Like built-in checks, custom checks may prevent documents with errors from being automatically passed to the downstream system (negative checks).
-Or alternatively, custom checks may verify that values are certain to be correct and there's no reason to stop automation (positive checks).
+Alternatively, custom checks may verify that values are certain to be correct, and there's no reason to stop automation (positive checks).

 Examples of such custom automation checks could be: